top of page

 My approach

-I am a registered member of the British Association for Counselling and Psychotherapy (MBACP).
-I have completed a four-year training in attachment-based psychoanalytic psychotherapy at the Bowlby Centre.
-As well as my private practice, I also work as a psychotherapist within the NHS.
+I am a registered member of the UK Council for Psychotherapy (UKCP) and the British Association for Counselling and Psychotherapy (MBACP).
+I have completed a four-year training in attachment-based psychoanalytic psychotherapy at The Bowlby Centre.
+As well as my private practice, I also work as a psychotherapist within the NHS and teach trainee psychotherapists at The Bowlby Centre.

 I usually work on a long-term open-ended basis, meaning that therapy lasts for at least six months and goes on for as long as you wish to continue.